kai-st/comm2216-docs-project/docs/create.md

 1. **Select** [ Create New Diagram ].
    ![Create new diagram](./assets/newDiagram.png "Create new diagram")

-2. Enter the name of the diagram in the bar beside \_Diagram Name\_.
+2. Enter the name of the diagram in the bar beside Diagram Name.
    ![Enter diagram name](./assets/nameDiagram.png "Enter diagram name")

 3. **Select** [ Blank Diagram ] --> [ Create ].